 Which is the right answer on what to do with TSLA: buy, sell or hold?

-If you already own TSLA stock, you shouldn’t get rid of it just because it’s taking off to the upside.
+If you already own TSLA stock, you shouldn’t get rid of it just because of a bout of volatility.

-As far as buying goes, in the ultra-short term, you may be able to get a better price once the speculation on the new administration settles down in the new year.
+As far as buying goes, in the ultra-short term, you may be able to get a better price once the speculation on the new administration settles down.

 But if you’re a long-term investor, the short-term price action may not matter in the long run, and Tesla has a strong track record of proving its doubters wrong.